 8. Raw/Undercooked Meat, Eggs & Fish

 Raw meat, raw fish and raw eggs often contain bacteria like Salmonella and E. coli that can be harmful to both humans and immunocompromised pets.
+Properly prepared raw meat-based diets are wonderful for the obligate carnivore kitties.

 Fetch by WebMD explains that raw eggs contain an enzyme that decreases the absorption of biotin (a B vitamin), which can lead to skin and coat problems.
 Raw fish also contains an enzyme that destroys thiamine, another essential B vitamin.
 Without thiamine, a cat can develop neurological problems that could lead to convulsions or coma.
+However, cooked eggs are fine for cats and are an excellent food or treat if given intermittently.

 Are Raw Food Diets Safe for Cats?